-Availability of Land.
+Availability of Land

 Over time, development of open and wooded lands has resulted in the fragmentation of existing large, contiguous parcels.
 This has limited the supply of land available for agriculture, woodlands, and future growth areas.
 Infill and redevelopment preserve larger tracts of open land while maximizing existing infrastructure, and there is an opportunity to expand small-scale and urban farming techniques within the community.

+Climate Change

-Climate Change.
-The increase of natural hazards like flooding and severe weather, as well as the unpredictability of weather patterns are expected to impact the City's resilience, insurance rates, and potential population growth.
+The increase of natural hazards like flooding and severe weather, as well as the unpredictability of weather patterns are expected to impact the City's resilience, insurance rates, potential population growth, public health, infrastructure, tourism, outdoor recreation, economy, and more.